PDF & HTML Scraping Pipelines

 await page.goto(url, wait_until="domcontentloaded", timeout=20000)

-# Explicit wait for dynamic agenda table
+# Explicit wait for the dynamic agenda table, not an arbitrary sleep.

 await page.wait_for_selector(f"#{target_table_id}", timeout=15000)